nhsconnect/Events-Management/pages/explore/msg_architecture_overview.md

 ## Delivery Of Event Messages

-Onward delivery to subscribers will initially be over MESH, although other delivery channels may be developed in future if there is a demand for them.
+Onward delivery to subscribers will be over MESH.
 For further information relating to MESH see [Message Exchange for Social Care and Health (MESH)](https://digital.nhs.uk/message-exchange-social-care-health).